 In both disparate treatment and disparate impact cases, there is a possible third phase if the defendant was successful in meeting his burden in the second phase.
 For disparate treatment cases, this phase consists of the plaintiff showing that the reason given by the defendant in the second phase is merely a pretext for discrimination and not the true reason for the statistical disparities.
-For disparate impact cases, this phase consists of the plaintiff showing that there exists an in Texas Department of Community Affairs v.
+For disparate impact cases, this phase consists of the plaintiff showing that there exists an alternative to the employment practice in question that meets the defendant's business needs equally well but has a less discriminatory in Texas Department of Community Affairs v.
 Burdine, the Supreme Court held that once an individual plaintiff established a prima facie case of intentional discrimination, the only burden that shifted to the employer was one of "production."
 The employer need only "articulate" a nondiscriminatory reason for having rejected plaintiff, and need not satisfy a "persuasion burden" of convincing the court of its nondiscriminatory intent.
 For a time, courts were split as to whether Burdine applied to class actions as well.
 Now, however, it is settled that Burdine applies at the rebuttal phase of deciding whether defendant has intentionally discriminated against the class.